iliakur/miteclock/README.md

 ## Installation and Setup

 This program is tested with Python versions 3.7-3.10.
-It doesn't have many dependencies so it is no big deal to install directly in your global environment.
-The wiser option is to install it into a dedicated virtualenv and then add a symbolic link to the executable somewhere in your `PATH`.
+It doesn't have many dependencies so it is no big deal to install directly in your system Python environment.
+It's wiser though to install it into a dedicated virtualenv and then add a symbolic link to the executable somewhere in your `PATH`.
 An even better option is to use the [pipx](https://github.com/pipxproject/pipx) wrapper which automatically takes care of these two steps.